tk-notes/lucas-meier-blog/content/posts/2021/04/constant-time-big-numbers-introduction/index.md

 throughout the library, and is a source of timing leaks.

 {{<note>}}
-The leakiness of of the exponentiation operation is what encourages Go's RSA implementation to use *blinding*.
+The leakiness of the exponentiation operation is what encourages Go's RSA implementation to use *blinding*.
 {{</note>}}